TimothyDelille/Matrix-conditioning-and-differential-equations-resolution-methods/README.md

 * Condition number of Wilson's matrix and Hilbert's matrix
 * Iterative resolution of linear systems using Jacobi's method

-# Numerical methods for resolving differential equations
+# Numerical methods for differential equations

 * Simple Euler method (first order with initial conditions)
 * Application of Euler's method in vector form to a metal rod that is subject to a torque c(t)